LLMs Should Express Uncertainty Explicitly

-\paragraph{Panel B: Special-token uncertainty interface.} \textbf{Emit heuristic.} The base Llama-3.1-8B-Instruct model is prompted with the same \texttt{<uncertain>} instruction used for GRPO training, and a trigger is fired whenever the literal token string appears anywhere in the greedy response. \textbf{Hidden probe.} We extract a hidden-state representation from the base model at a designated pre-answer readout position, fit a logistic regression probe to predict wrongness, choose the best layer by development AUPRC, and tune the decision threshold on held-out development data. \textbf{Output classifier.} This baseline fits logistic regression on surface response features only, including response length, reasoning-line count, hedging cues, and whether \texttt{<uncertain>} already appears.
-It tests whether special-token calibration can be matched by shallow textual signals without access to model internals. \textbf{SELF-RAG.} We use the public Self-RAG checkpoint and interpret the model's internal \texttt{[Retrieval]} control token as the binary uncertainty trigger.
+\paragraph{Panel B: \texttt{<uncertain>} marker.} \textbf{Emit heuristic.} The base Llama-3.1-8B-Instruct model is prompted with the same \texttt{<uncertain>} instruction used for GRPO training, and a trigger is fired whenever the literal token string appears anywhere in the greedy response. \textbf{Hidden probe.} We extract a hidden-state representation from the base model at a designated pre-answer readout position, fit a logistic regression probe to predict wrongness, choose the best layer by development AUPRC, and tune the decision threshold on held-out development data. \textbf{Output classifier.} This baseline fits logistic regression on surface response features only, including response length, reasoning-line count, hedging cues, and whether \texttt{<uncertain>} already appears.
+It tests whether the marker training can be matched by shallow textual signals without access to model internals. \textbf{SELF-RAG.} We use the public Self-RAG checkpoint and interpret the model's internal \texttt{[Retrieval]} control token as the binary uncertainty trigger.
 Retrieval is not actually executed in this baseline; only the signal quality of the trigger is evaluated. \textbf{FLARE.} FLARE inspects first-pass token probabilities and triggers if any token within the look-ahead window falls below a fixed probability threshold.
-In our implementation the threshold is \(0.4\), and the baseline is evaluated as a pure trigger policy without downstream retrieval. \textbf{ADARAGUE.} ADARAGUE is an adaptive retrieval pipeline that uses a verbal confidence controller to decide whether to retrieve external evidence.
+In our implementation the threshold is \(0.4\), and the baseline is evaluated as a pure trigger policy without downstream retrieval. \textbf{ADARAGUE.} ADARAGUE is an adaptive retrieval pipeline that uses the uncertainty metrics as features(such as Max Entropy, Semantic Similarity) fed into a controller to decide whether to retrieve external evidence.
 In Panel B we map its retrieval decision to the same binary trigger protocol, so it serves as a retrieval-oriented uncertainty baseline rather than a pure detector.

 \paragraph{Shared implementation choices.} All baseline generations use greedy decoding with vLLM.
 All methods except SELF-RAG share the same Llama-3.1-8B-Instruct base model.
 Post-hoc verbal methods are fit and evaluated only on the base model's emitted confidences, whereas the SFT baselines retrain the generator.
 For Panel B, all baselines are evaluated under the same binary-trigger protocol and the same relaxed correctness criterion, so the comparison isolates the quality of the control signal rather than differences in answer extraction or evaluation code.